Multi-controlled single-qubit unitary gates based on the quantum Fourier transform and deep decomposition: Conclusions

 \section{Conclusions}

-In this paper, we have presented two new implementations of multi-controlled unitary (MCU) gates.
-The first implementation is based on the modification of a multi-controlled X (MCX) gate that uses the quantum Fourier transform (QFT), where the phase gates acting on the target qubit ($Z^{1/2^{m-1}}$) are replaced with the adequate roots of the single-qubit unitary gate ($U^{1/2^{m-1}}$).
-This is similar to the state-of-the-art LDD circuit but has a lower circuit depth and uses approximately twice as few elementary gates.
-The main disadvantage of the former two implementations is that they both use $U^{1/2^{m-1}}$ gates, which are hard to implement with desired precision.
-The second implementation is based on the ZYZ decomposition and uses an extended QFT-based MCX circuit to implement the two MCX gates needed for the decomposition.
-This implementation has lower time and space complexities compared to any existing MCU.
-Simplification of this circuit can be achieved straightforwardly using an approximation of the QFT or by introducing auxiliary qubits, which was elaborated in our previous work on the MCX.
-The supremacy of our implementations was demonstrated by analyzing transpiled circuits, where our MCUs exhibited a noticeable advantage compared to the existing state-of-the-art implementation.
+In this paper, we have presented a few new implementations of multi-controlled unitary (MCU) gates based on the modification of multi-controlled X (MCX) circuits that use the quantum Fourier transform (QFT).
+In the first implementation, the phase gates acting on the target qubit ($Z^{1/2^{m-1}}$) of QFT-MCX, are replaced with the adequate roots of the single-qubit unitary gate ($U^{1/2^{m-1}}$).
+The main drawback of this circuit is that it uses $U_m=U^{1/2^{m-1}}$ gates, which are relatively complex to implement.
+However, in our approach we used an alternative single-qubit gate notation to simplify $C-U_m$ gates to $C-R_z$, thereby making our circuit as simple as MCX.
+The second implementation is based on the ZYZ-like decomposition and uses an extended QFT-based MCX circuit to implement the two MCX gates needed for the decomposition.
+Further simplifications of these two are straightforward by approximating QFT or introducing auxiliary qubits.
+We used our second implementation recursively on the QFT-MCU with control qubits divided into clusters.
+It provides us with a deep decomposition (DD) of our QFT-MCU.
+We showed that DD-MCU uses the least number of noisy $C-X$ gates, which makes it the most useful for application in the current noisy quantum devices.
+Our implementations have lower time and space complexities compared to any existing MCU.
+Running noisy emulations on transpiled circuits demonstrated that our MCUs have a noticeable advantage in fidelity compared to state-of-the-art implementations.

 We elaborated various techniques to optimize our circuits.
-Moreover, we demonstrated that the state-of-the-art LDD-MCU can be simplified to our QFT-MCU based on QFT-MCX modification, thus significantly reducing the LDD's time and space complexities.
+Moreover, we demonstrated that the state-of-the-art linear-depth decomposition (LDD) MCU can be simplified to our QFT-MCU, thus significantly reducing the LDD's time and space complexities.
+Our alternative notation may facilitate the optimization and simplification of various complex quantum circuits.